hima-del/GoLang/README.md

 * A function is a block of code that performs a specific task.
 * A function takes a input, performs some calculations on the input and generates a output.
+* We define our function with parameters (if any)
+* We call our function and pass in arguments (if any)

 **Function declaration**